munkiat/tyk-docs/tyk-docs/content/api-management/manage-apis/api-security/authorisation.md

 This is how OWASP describe the attack vectors for the three authorisation levels:

-Object Level Authorisation: “Attackers can exploit API endpoints that are vulnerable to broken object-level authorization by manipulating the ID of an object that is sent within the request.
+**Object Level Authorisation**: “Attackers can exploit API endpoints that are vulnerable to broken object-level authorization by manipulating the ID of an object that is sent within the request.
 Object IDs can be anything from sequential integers, UUIDs, or generic strings.
 Regardless of the data type, they are easy to identify in the request target (path or query string parameters), request headers, or even as part of the request payload.” (source: [OWASP Github](https://github.com/OWASP/API-Security/blob/9c9a808215fcbebda9f657c12f3e572371697eb2/editions/2023/en/0xa1-broken-object-level-authorization.md))

-Object Property Level Authorisation: “APIs tend to expose endpoints that return all object’s properties.
+**Object Property Level Authorisation**: “APIs tend to expose endpoints that return all object’s properties.
 This is particularly valid for REST APIs.
 For other protocols such as GraphQL, it may require crafted requests to specify which properties should be returned.
 Identifying these additional properties that can be manipulated requires more effort, but there are a few automated tools available to assist in this task.” (source: [OWASP Github](https://github.com/OWASP/API-Security/blob/9c9a808215fcbebda9f657c12f3e572371697eb2/editions/2023/en/0xa3-broken-object-property-level-authorization.md))

-Function Level Authorisation: “Exploitation requires the attacker to send legitimate API calls to an API endpoint that they should not have access to as anonymous users or regular, non-privileged users.
+**Function Level Authorisation**: “Exploitation requires the attacker to send legitimate API calls to an API endpoint that they should not have access to as anonymous users or regular, non-privileged users.
 Exposed endpoints will be easily exploited.” (source: [OWASP Github](https://github.com/OWASP/API-Security/blob/9c9a808215fcbebda9f657c12f3e572371697eb2/editions/2023/en/0xa3-broken-object-property-level-authorization.md))

 ##### REST API - Reading Data

+{{< img src="/img/api-management/security/rest-api-read-data.jpeg" alt="Rest API - Read Data" width="150px" >}}

 The client sends a `GET` request using the path `/profile/1`.
 This path has two parts: